July 11, 2012 –

 The purpose of the conference is to promote public safety for American Indian communities and registrants are victim advocates, prosecutors, law enforcement officers, and tribal leaders.
 Approximately 125 people are attending the conference.

 U.S. Attorney for Kansas Barry Grissom gave opening remarks yesterday and Venida Chenault (PBPN), HINU Vice President of Academics, gave an overview of Haskell and emphasized the importance of educating individuals about family violence situations and providing support groups in Indian communities.
-During her speech she asked the PBPN Tribal Victims Program staff to stand and be recognized for their efforts on the Prairie Band reservation and work with other northeast Kansas tribes.
-Chenault did her graduate studies at the University of Kansas on family violence issues on the Prairie Band reservation a few years ago.
+During her speech she asked the PBPN Tribal Victims Program staff to stand and be recognized for their efforts on the Prairie Band Common Land and work with other northeast Kansas tribes.
+Chenault did her graduate studies at the University of Kansas on family violence issues on the Prairie Band Common Land a few years ago.

 Below are a few photographs taken at the conference: